joeshaw/hugo-natrium-theme/README.md

 This is a simple, responsive blog theme for [Hugo](https://gohugo.io/) based on [Lithium](https://github.com/jrutheiser/hugo-lithium-theme.git).
 [Hugo Natrium](https://github.com/mobybit/hugo-natrium-theme) was created by Tim ([mobybit](https://github.com/mobybit)).
 This fork of the theme is actively maintained (for new Hugo version compatibility) by myself.

 ## Changes
-Changes have been introduced to make this theme compatible with the latest Hugo versions (0.53 and newer).
+Changes introduced to make this theme compatible with the latest Hugo versions (0.53 and newer).

 ```diff
 -These changes break the theme in older Hugo versions (0.52 and prior).